On The Record

 Bernie Rubal, 635 Balboa, said that he has requested in several previous City Council meetings that there be greater transparency and accountability by including the minimum guidelines recommended by the States Comptroller’s Office.
 No changes have been made to include those guidelines.
 He also said that he is still waiting to see from Council a sound business plan for the golf course that would guarantee profitability rather than long-term debt or the future need for tax revenue.

 Bernie Rubal, 635 Balboa, announced that there are vendors that will do alley pick-up and said that he e-mailed the City Manager with the names of services that would continue it.
 He accused the City Manager of limiting the presentation so that Council cannot do a complete review of the situation.
 He stated that the Waste Management contract was a sole source contract for $7.8M, no other entities could bid.
 He said that the City failed its residents by not communicating, not considering other contracts, and not doing their due diligence.
-He said that council could have asked the hard questions when the contract was originally considered, and that the City is spending to much money on development and not enough on infrastructure.
+He said that Council could have asked the hard questions when the contract was originally considered, and that the City is spending to much money on development and not enough on infrastructure.

 Bernie Rubal, 635 Balboa, he said that one of the root cause issues of the Waste Management complaints is that it was a sole-source contract without a statement of work for the citizens.
 He asked Council to consider an item that says sole-source contract should only exist in the case of emergencies.
 He thanked Councilmember Maxwell for giving the heart of the residents back to Council at the last meeting by asking for consensus to revisit the Waste Management contract.
+Also, he asked Council to have a town hall meeting to discuss the management of the golf course.
+Finally, he asked for improved transparency by putting the more financial documents on the City’s website and cited the Texas Comptrollers phone number to ask questions, 844-519-5676.

 Bernie Rubal, 635 Balboa, said that he offered 8-10 points of consideration for council at the last meeting.
 Also, he stated that the value of the Waste Management contract in prior years was $7.8M and the value of the contract for the next 5 years is $7.5M.
 He mentioned that there are other waste service providers that will offer alley service.
+He then said that he had requested the Net Financial Position of the golf course and believed that he was provided an incorrect number.

 Bernie Rubal, 635 Balboa, said that he would be happy to take questions about the presentation he made last meeting.
 He complained that he has not seen a discreet business plan from the golf course.
 He also asked that the amended budgets be posted online with the audit information.
 Additionally, he asked that the budget workshop dates be posted as well as the information on the comprehensive plan and dates for when the committee would be formed.
+Finally, asked why Waste Management has increased over the last 5 years but the services have been cut.
+He asked council to question Waste Management and possibly look at providing the service internally or look for other waste service providers.

 Bernie Rubal, 635 Balboa, gave his review of golf course expenditures and revenues for the last twenty years.
-He pointed out that a line in the audit has been the exact same since 2008.
-He asked council to take control of the operating expenses at the golf course and noted which councilmembers that have been on the dais (SIC Council) while the net deficit has continued to grow.
+He pointed out that a line in the audit has been the exact same since 20022008

 Bernard Rubal, 635 Balboa, commented that Mary Jackson is a neighbor that helps their neighbors by mowing their yards and picking up their trash.
 He said that he had 11 years’ worth of City audit available and gave the to the library.
 He asked City Council to look at the golf course financials.
 He asked who was in charge of the golf course operations and wanted to know why there was a $1.8M budget deficit.